-44 As described in the proposal, IDIs annually report information on NFNR loans in the Call Report by three separate size categories: (1) loans with original amounts of \$100,000 or less; (2) loans with original amounts of more than \$100,000, but \$250,000 or less; and (3) loans with original amounts of more than \$250,000, but \$1 million or less.
+44 As described in the proposal, IDIs annually report information on NFNR loans in the Call Report by three separate size categories: (1) Loans with original amounts of \$100,000 or less; (2) loans with original amounts of more than \$100,000, but \$250,000 or less; and (3) loans with original amounts of more than \$250,000, but \$1 million or less.
 They also annually report the dollar amount of all NFNR loans, including those over \$1 million.
 Using this data, the agencies calculated the dollar amount of NFNR loans at or under the current \$250,000 threshold as a percentage of the dollar amount of all NFNR loans.

-45 In the proposal, the agencies explained that 18 percent of the dollar volume of all percent of loans in the CoStar database being exempt from the appraisal requirement, or 15.7 percent more transactions than under the \$250,000 threshold.
+percent, respectively.46 The \$500,000 threshold that the agencies are adopting will increase the percentage of transactions affected by another 5.5 percent, resulting in 31.9 percent of loans in the CoStar database being exempt from the appraisal requirement, or 15.7 percent more transactions than under the \$250,000 threshold.
 The proposed \$400,000 threshold would have increased the percentage of exempted transactions by dollar volume from 0.5 percent, under the current threshold, to 1.2 percent.
 Increasing the threshold to \$500,000 would increase the dollar volume by an additional 0.5 percent, so that a total of 1.8 percent of the dollar volume of loans in the CoStar database will be exempt from the appraisal requirement, or 1.3 percent more of the dollar volume than under the \$250,000 threshold.
 Thus, this analysis indicates that the increased threshold will affect a low aggregate dollar volume, but a material number of transactions.